How to get in touch.

 A PRAYER FROM NATIONAL COUNCIL FOR CHURCHES IN AUSTRALIA.
 AMIDST COVID-19.
 Gracious God, We give thanks anew for your providence and presence.
 We prayerfully seek your grace, amidst COVID-19 here and overseas.
 We pray for those in need of healing.
 We pray for your peace with those who are anxious or grieving.
 We pray you will continue to strengthen and sustain all those who are serving in response.
 We pray for your Holy Spirit’s discernment amidst the many choices and decisions facing our national, community and medical leaders.
 We pray we each might see quickly what more we can do to help those who are vulnerable.
 This prayer for our nation in the family of nations, with all that is on our hearts, we gather now and pray through Jesus Christ our Lord.
 AMEN.

-If you would like a pastoral conversation with the minister please ring DENISE on 0407 128 077.
-Denise will be on annual leave from the 14th July until the 11th August 2020
+Rev Denise will be on leave from the 14th July until the 11th August 2020

 Hi everyone, I know that I am being challenged by the new technologies available to us including Zoom.
 How are you coping?
 More importantly how are you coping with social distancing and in some cases with self-isolation.
 Can I encourage you to pick up the phone and call someone, a friend, a church member, an elder or someone you would like to get to know better.
 Perhaps this is an opportunity to recreate your neighborhood.
 Distant relatives, elderly neighbor or people who would call in for a visit may all be a neighbor.
 Several meetings have been initiated including Judy's Bible Discussion group, Elders and Executive meeting with varying degrees of success.
 Feedback being received is that people are missing the face to face contact.
 I wonder if folk who have internet capabilities would be interested in linking into Zoom groups.
 This would require the downloading of the free zoom app.
 A white video camera on a blue background or Zoom, free for PC